-When you’re performing in your place of worship, it’s only natural that you want to sound your best.
+When you’re performing in a place of worship, it’s only natural that you want to sound your best.

-You have what it takes to make the music rock, but does your guitar?
+You have what it takes to make the music sound awesome, but does your guitar?
 Will your guitar help you to sound as awesome as this?

 If the answer is no, then it may be time for an upgrade.
 You deserve something that will help you to reflect your worship in every note.